httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Name: proxy_internal_error
 * Description: The intermediary encountered an internal error unrelated to the origin.
 * Extra Parameters:
-  - details: a sh-string containing details about the error condition.
+  - error: a sh-string containing details about the error condition.
 * Recommended HTTP status code: 500

 ## Proxy Loop Detected